 According to the British Geological Survey the tremor had a recorded magnitude of 3.5 on the Richter scale and was felt as far away as Liverpool, emanating from an epicentre at Bala Lake in the Berwyn Mountains.

-According to the records of Astronomy Department at Leicester University, several unusually bright meteors were seen over the area that night.
+Records kept at the Astronomy Department at Leicester University, report that several unusually bright meteors were seen over the area that night.
 Known as "bolide meteors" these differ from normal shooting stars as they are much brighter and longer lasting as they burn up in the atmosphere.

 But that still doesn't explain what Pat and her daughters saw on the hillside.
 It seems that while Pat was driving along the mountain road the police who were sent to investigate what they believed could be a plane crash were making their way up the mountain in a Landrover they'd commandeer from a local farm.